-- All iron, steel, and manufactured products used in the infrastructure work are produced in the United States; and - All construction materials used in the infrastructure work are manufactured in the United States.
+- All iron and steel used in the infrastructure work are produced in the United States; - All manufactured products used in the project are produced in the United States; and - All construction materials used in the infrastructure work are manufactured in the United States.

-Whether a given project must apply this requirement is project-specific and dependent on several factors, such as the recipient's entity type, whether the work involves "infrastructure," as that term is defined in Section 70914 of the BIL, and whether the infrastructure in question is publicly owned or serves a public function.
+Whether a given project must apply this requirement is project-specific and dependent on several factors, such as the recipient's entity type, whether the work involves "infrastructure," as defined in Section 70914 of the BIL, and whether the infrastructure in question is publicly owned or serves a public function.